Jul 1, 2025

 We’re building the world’s first Large Action Model community and we want to give you, the people, the power back.

-Right now, LLMs are using our data and profiting significantly from it.
+Right now, AI models are using our data and profiting significantly from it.
 Our Model rewards those who train it - not big tech or billion pound corporations, but users like you.

-By downloading the Action Model browser extension, you can help train our AI while earning LAM tokens.
-This gives you tangible ownership in the future of AI, whilst earning money in the background.
+By downloading the Action Model browser extension, you can help train our AI while earning $LAM tokens.
+This gives you tangible ownership in the future of AI, whilst earning in the background.

 • Get rewarded for what you use and share